Ephedra Supercaps Review – Should You Buy This Fat Burner Online?

 Any Ephedra Supercap product that contains actual ephedrine alkaloids is considered adulterated and banned by the FDA.
 They regulate the ingredient ephedrine as a drug, which means it cannot be included in dietary supplements.

 You will not be able to buy this product in the United States.
-Other version of ephedra diet pills that are legal in the USA have had their ephedrine alkaloids removed.
+Other versions of ephedra diet pills that are legal in the USA have had their ephedrine alkaloids removed.

 Vendors will typically replace the alkaloids with other ingredients that have stimulant-like properties to make up for the loss of this thermogenic compound.
 However, there are debates about the safety of the altered formulas as well.